jbakse/major_studio_1/content/syllabus.md

 ### Final Deliverables
 At the end of each project, you will turn in your project files and documentation as a single zipped document to a class folder on Google Drive.
 You should name your document following this template: `ms1-fall16-[lastName]-[assignmentName].zip`

+### Slack
+Slack is an important resource for this class.
+Students should check it at least daily for announcements.

 ## Schedule